-The pipeline was quasistatically loaded by internal pressure.
-Fracture was initiated by a small defect (crack) that was artificially introduced.
-This is imitating appearance of a crack in a pipeline (for example, fatigue crack).
-When the defect is introduced it starts to grow if the internal pressure is big enough to advance defect of the introduced size.
-In figure 5 view of the pipeline is presented for different times.
 It was found that in the modeled situation the speed of the crack is close to the speed of the acoustic wave in gas that determines the speed of the front of the pressure drop.
-This leads to a conclusion about instability of crack propagation regimes in the modeled situation - a small change in properties of the pipeline material can result in qualitative change it crack propagation regime: should the speed of the crack be higher than the speed of acoustic signal in gas, the crack will never arrest.
+This leads to a conclusion about instability of crack propagation regimes in the modeled situation-a small change in properties of the pipeline material can result in qualitative change it crack propagation regime: should the speed of the crack be higher than the speed of acoustic signal in gas, the crack will never arrest.

 Received instability of crack propagation regimes is in a good coincidence with experiments on dynamic cracking in gas pipelines.
-In these experiments a section of gas pipe was loaded by internal pressure close to operational pressure inside the gas pipeline.
+In these experiments, a section of gas pipe was loaded by internal pressure close to operational pressure inside the gas pipeline.
 A furrow was made in the part of the pipe parallel to its central axis.
 The furrow was filled with an explosive substance.
 When the explosive is blasted the crack starts to propagate from the furrow.
 Pipelines made of several different pipe steels were tested.
-It was found that length of the resulting crack does strongly depend on material of the pipeline and the length of the resulting crack does vary significantly (from 3 to 300 meters) though all steels had similar properties.
+It was found that length of the resulting crack does strongly depend on material of the pipeline and the length of the resulting crack does vary significantly (from 3 m to 300 m) though all steels had very similar properties.
+The origin of this instability was understood due to numerical analysis presented above.